Infection Prevention and Control FAQs

 If confirmed by local public health, employers are to complete a “deep clean” at the work site using an EPA disinfectant effective against Coronavirus.
 As these products may be difficult to locate due to the high demand, an alternative is a bleach and water dilution of 1/3 cup of bleach per gallon or water or 4 teaspoons bleach per quart of water for hard surfaces.
 Allow to sit wet for at least one minute and air dry.
 Soft surfaces can be washed/dried after spot cleaning (if needed) followed by a surface disinfectant.
 NCSRCC on-demand video: Cleaning and Disinfection talks more about these steps as well NCSRCC COVID-19 Cleaning and Disinfection for the Work Site is a summary of steps as directed by the CDC Cleaning and Disinfection for Your Facility webpage.
 WI Department of Public Health also has a Cleaning and Disinfection After a Confirmed COVID-19 Case Infographic too.
 The CDC does not recommend any additional cleaning if the ill individual has not been at the site for the past seven days.

 Self-isolation is used for individual who are either test positive or diagnosed with COVID-19.
 These individuals cannot return to work until they have met the CDC recommendations for ending isolation.
-Self-quarantine is used when an individual who does not have symptoms but has been exposed for a prolong period of time (e.g., 15 minutes or more without a physical barrier) to and individual who has either tested positive or was diagnosed with COVID-19.
+Self-quarantine is used when an individual has had close exposure (within 6 feet for 15 minutes or greater) but does not have symptoms.
+The CDC does recommend that individuals with close contact be tested for COVID-19.
+The CDC provides 3 key steps to take while waiting for your COVID-19 results.
+Even if you test negative, you will need to remain on quarantine for 14 days.
+Wisconsin Department of Health Services provides additional information on a negative test result after exposure.
 South Dakota Public Health Infographic titled, What Should I Do Infographic After Close Contact is an excellent resource.
+The CDC further explains the difference between quarantine and isolation.
 If you do not have symptoms nor have you had close contact with a case, you could be moved to another job site.

 Yes, NCSRCC Coronavirus (COVID-19) Exposure or Confirmation protocol is based upon CDC Interim Guidance for Administrators of U.S. Institutions of Higher Education, Interim Guidance for Businesses and Employers, Interim U.S. Guidance for Risk Assessment and Public Health Management of Persons with Potential Coronavirus Disease 2019 (COVID-19) Exposures: Geographic Risk and Contacts of Laboratory-confirmed Cases as well as the Occupational Safety and Health Administration (OSHA) Guidance on Preparing Workplaces for COVID-19.
 To request a copy, please send a request to firstname.lastname@example.org.